ananya-kushi07/Business-website/README.md

 This website mainly includes html and css
-Website is rendered for Commercial estates and apartments
+Website is rendered for Commercial estates and apartments.